hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-with-prometheus-and-grafana-on-docker-with-hpe-storage-array-exporter.md

 Next, let's start Prometheus and scrape some metrics.

-# Run and inspect Prometheus
+# Run and Inspect Prometheus

 When Prometheus is deployed on Kubernetes, discovery of scrape targets may be configured to be performed dynamically.
 In this example we need to instruct Prometheus where to find our target.
 Create a configuration file named `prometheus.yml`: